This episode of CS is part 3 of our series on The Crusades.

 Saladin died in March, 1193, by far the most famous of the foes of the Crusaders.
 Christendom has joined with Arab writers in praise of his courage, culture, and the magnanimous manner in which he treated his foes.

 Historians debate how many Crusades there were.
-It wasn’t as though Kings Henry & Philip said, “Hey, let’s make nice & launch the 3rd Crusade.”
+It wasn’t as though Kings Henry and Philip said, “Hey, let’s make nice and launch the 3rd Crusade.”
 They didn’t number them as historians have since.
-History tends to ascribe 9 as the number of Crusades, but then add 2 more by assigning them with names instead of numbers; the Albigenian & the Children’s Crusades, which took place between the 4th & 5th Crusades.
+History tends to ascribe 9 as the number of Crusades, but then add 2 more by assigning them with names instead of numbers; the Albigenian and the Children’s Crusades, which took place between the 4th and 5th Crusades.

 Generally, the 5th thru 9th Crusades are considered lesser armed movements while the first 4 are called the Great Crusades.

-We’ll finish this podcast with a quick review of the 4th Crusade.
+We’ll finish with a quick review of the 4th Crusade.

 They were furious.
-Their leaders decided to try & make the best of things & called for a quick plundering of Constantinople.
+Their leaders decided to try and make the best of it and called for a quick plundering of Constantinople.
 One of the Crusade chaplains proclaimed; in complete disregard for the Pope’s wishes, “If you rightly intend to conquer this land and bring it under Roman obedience, all who die will partake of the pope’s indulgence.”
 That was like letting a rabid dog off its chain.
 For many of the Crusaders, this was not only an excuse to get rich by taking loot, it meant a license to do whatever they pleased in Constantinople.

 Neither the Eastern Empire nor Church ever recovered from those 3 days.
 For the next 60 years Crusaders from the Roman church ruled what was once the Eastern Empire.
-The Eastern emperor established an Empire in exile at Nicaea.
+The Eastern emperor established a court in exile at Nicaea.
 Rather than embrace Roman customs, many Eastern Christians fled there.
-There they remained until 1261, when an Eastern ruler retook the city of Constantinople.
+There they remained until 1261, when an Eastern ruler retook Constantinople.